gnss-sdr/gnss-sdr/README.md

 ###### Build CUDA support (OPTIONAL):

 In order to enable the building of blocks that use CUDA, NVIDIA's parallel programming model that enables graphics processing unit (GPU) acceleration for data-parallel computations, first you need to install the CUDA Toolkit from [NVIDIA Developers Download page](https://developer.nvidia.com/cuda-downloads "CUDA Downloads").
-Then, build GNSS-SDR doing:
+Make sure that the SDK samples build well.
+Then, build GNSS-SDR by doing:

 ~~~~~~
 $ cmake -DENABLE_CUDA=ON ../